Jeff Barnett for Congress

 None of these proposals should cost the federal government a penny.
 They won’t weaken the financial system – banks have already written off underwater mortgages.
 Our government must help middle class homeowners caught up in the housing bubble.
 We cannot forget the Too-Small-To-Save.

-We need to actually fix transportation gridlock.
+We need to actually fix our longstanding transportation problem.
 Traffic gets worse every year.
 Enough is enough.

 First, we need to improve the efficiency of current roads, rail and bridges.
 We need better interchanges, additional lanes, metro extensions, and high-speed buses.
 These improvements will make life more bearable for our current population.
 They are necessary – but not enough.
 They won’t handle future growth.